rbisdorff/Digraph3/docSphinx/index.rst

 **Parts of the documentation:**

 The documentation contains, first, a set of tutorials introducing the main objects like digraphs, outranking digraphs and performance tableaux.
 There is also a tutorial provided on undirected graphs.
 Some tutorials are problem oriented and show how to compute the winner of an election, how to build a best choice recommendation, or how to linearly rank with multiple incommensurable ranking criteria.

 .. toctree:: tutorial
    :maxdepth: 2

 The second part concerns the technical documentaion and reference manual of the proposed Python3 modules.
 The main generic root objects in this collection are the :py:class:`digraphs.Digraph` class, the :py:class:`perfTabs.PerformanceTableau` class and the :py:class:`outrankingDigraphs.OutrankingDigraph` class.
+The reference manual provides links to the complete source code of all modules, classes and methods.

 .. toctree:: techDoc
    :maxdepth: 2